Alhadis/OSC8-Adoption/README.md

 Many terminal emulators auto-detect URLs when they appear on-screen and allow users to open them via <kbd>CTRL/CMD</kbd>+click, or from a context menu.

-It was, however, not possible until recently for arbitrary text to point to URLs, just as on webpages.

-In spring 2017, `GNOME Terminal` and `iTerm2` have changed this.
+It was, however, not possible until spring 2017 for arbitrary text to point to URLs, just as on webpages. `GNOME Terminal` and `iTerm2` have changed this.

-`GNOME Terminal` is based on the `VTE` widget, and almost all of this work went to `VTE`.
-As such, we expect other `VTE`-based terminal emulators to catch up and add support really soon.
-Other terminal emulators are also welcome and encouraged to join!

 ## Quick example

 Here's a simple command to try out the feature.
-The result is equivalent to this HTML link: [This is a link](http://example.com)
+The result should show the following text: [This is a link](http://example.com) that points to `http://example.com`.

 ```sh
 printf '\033]8;;http://example.com\033\\This is a link\033]8;;\033\\\n'